-Read King Lear’s Unhappy That Am I, I Cannot Heave soliloquy below with modern English translation & analysis
+Read King Lear’s Unhappy That Am I, I Cannot Heave monologue below with modern English translation & analysis

 Spoken by Cordelia, King Lear, Act 1, Scene 1